walles/loadviz/README.md

 - Add a screenshot to the top of the README.md file, close to the explanation of how to read the display
-- Draw system load as a cloud rather than an upside down fire
-- Try with lots of load in the middle and none on the sides.
-How can we make this look good?
-How to break up the square shape?
-Or make it look like a burning square shape?
+- Try with lots of system load in the middle and none on the sides.
+How can we make the vertical cloud edges look good?
 - Make an icon
 - Make sure the icon is visible in the Finder
 - Make sure the icon is visible in the About dialog